A topology-changing variational framework for the Einstein-Hilbert functional: Connected topological variations

 \section{Connected topological variations}

-The next step is to consider topological variations taking place within the same manifold of a given variational configuration rather than as disconnected components.
-This will be the case if, for example, we attach a small handle (wormhole) to the manifold and let its size vary.
+The next step is to consider topological variations which attach new topology on a given manifold via surgery rather than as a disconnected component.
+This will be the case if, for example, we attach a small handle (or \textit{wormhole}, in physical terms) to the manifold and let its size vary.
 The implementation of this is going to be more complicated, as we need to take extra care for the gluing of the new topology and be mindful of how the gluing hypersurface changes as the variation scale changes.
-Regarding physical motivation, this type of variation corresponds to to Wheeler and Hawking's original concept of spacetime foam.
+Regarding physical motivation, this type of variation corresponds directly to Wheeler and Hawking's original concept of spacetime foam.

 The idea is roughly as follows.
 Scaling the metric by a factor of $\epsilon$ should scale lengths by a factor of $\sqrt{\epsilon}$.
 So we consider a manifold with boundary $(\tilde{B},\epsilon \tilde{g}|_{\tilde{B}})$ which has diameter scaling proportionally to $\sqrt{\epsilon}$ and will play the role of new growing topology.
 This will be glued in the place of a ball of diameter $\sqrt{\epsilon}$ of the initial manifold.
 Taking $\epsilon$ to be arbitrarily small achieves an infinitesimal version of this variation.
 Note that in the limit $\epsilon \rightarrow 0^+$ the new topology reduces to a point and for $\epsilon = 0$ we recover the original manifold.
 Given a domain of variation $\Omega \in \K(M)$ and a point $p\in \Omega$ around which the gluing is going to take place, $\epsilon$ can be chosen to be sufficiently small so that the gluing takes place within $\Omega$.
 This process is depicted in Figure \ref{Figure3}.